1 Introduction

 4.4.5 Model estimation

 Model estimation is done using Bayesian methods, where additional priors need to be chosen on the parameters to be estimated.
-For the present study, I default to the uninformative priors, i.e. uniform priors for \(\rho\), \(\Gamma^{-1}(1, 0.01)\) priors for variance/scale parameters, and independent flat normal priors for the coefficients.
-This happens to be the default choices in the {CARBayesST}
+The present study defaults to the uninformative priors, i.e. uniform priors for {CARBayesST}

 R package (Lee et al. 2018) that is used to fit the models.

 For model comparison purposes, the marginal log-likelihood value can be a useful metric, but they are not able to capture model complexities.
 Information criteria that penalises log-likelihood values based on the number of effective parameters, thereby giving preference to more parsimonious models.
 Examples include the Deviance Information Criterion (DIC) (Spiegelhalter et al. 2002) the Watanabe-Akaike Information Criterion (WIC) (Watanabe and Opper 2010) (small values indicate better fit).
-Lastly, the log marginal predictive likelihood (LPML, Congdon 2005) measures the ability of the model to predict new data using cross-validation techniques (higher values indicate better fit).
+Lastly, the log marginal predictive likelihood (LPML, Congdon 2005) measures the ability of the model to predict new data using cross-validation techniques, with higher values indicate better fit.

 4.5 Spatio-temporal imputation